-- 1. Exhumation shall be performed in the manner provided for by Article 112(1) of this Code, based on a court ruling according to the place of investigation, with the participation of a representative of the administration of the place of burial (if any).
+1. Exhumation shall be performed in the manner provided for by Article 112(1) of this Code, based on a court ruling according to the place of investigation, with the participation of a representative of the administration of the place of burial (if any).
 An expert shall be involved in the exhumation.
-It shall be mandatory for a prosecutor to participate in this investigative action. - 2.
-Relatives of the deceased may attend the exhumation.
+It shall be mandatory for a prosecutor to participate in this investigative action.